ericwafula/CurrencyBudy/README.md

 4. Enter the amount you want to convert, and Currency Budy will instantly display the converted amount.
 5. Repeat the process for any other currency conversions you need.

+## Prerequisites

+remember to add an apikey.properties file in the root package that has the following:
+- API_KEY = "YOUR_API_KEY"
+- The app uses exchangerate-api

 ## Development

 Currency Budy is built using Android and Jetpack Compose, and utilizes Hilt for dependency injection, Room database for caching, Coroutines for asynchronous operations, Pager for onboarding, Navigation Component for navigation, Retrofit for network operations, Splash Screen API for the splash screen, and Preference DataStore for saving onboarding state.
 If you're interested in contributing to the development of Currency Budy, please reach out.